 For 802.1X authentication, the connection process begins with the non-AP STA sending an open system Authentication frame to the AP.
 The AP responds with an open system Authentication frame with status code success.

-The non-AP STA then sends an Association Request frame and the AP responds with an Association Response frame.
+The non-AP STA then sends an Association Request frame, and the AP responds with an Association Response frame.
 With this exchange, the non-AP STA and AP negotiate cypher suites and the use of the 802.1X authentication method.

 802.1X authentication follows and is performed using EAPOL messages encapsulated in Data frames.
 The Data frames are unprotected, however, the EAP exchange carried in the EOPOL messages will protect sensitive content.
-The data exchange is with the AP but the EAPOL message content is relayed to an authentication server (AS) over a secure connection.
+The data exchange is with the AP, but the EAPOL message content is relayed to an authentication server (AS) over a secure connection.

 Successful 802.1X authentication results in master key distribution from the AS to the non-AP STA and AP.
 The non-AP STA and AP then use the 4-way handshake to establish a PTKSA with pairwise transient keys derived from the master keys.